MSteier/web-programming-portfolio/README.md

 # CIS195-Internet-Programming-Essentials

+These are just a few simple HTML and CSS and client side scripts ( Vanilla Javascript) I've written for school projects to demonstrate my abilities to do front end web programming. this is not meant to be a comprehensive sampling of my abilities as Im continuously learning new technologies to add to my skill set.

 My examples will include 4 of my most recent projects Im continually improving and working on my skills.